NapoleonWils0n/pilfer/README.md

 # Pilfer

-Python command line tool to record videos from within Kodi or on the command line Works on Linux, Windows, Mac, Freebsd
+Python command line tool to record videos from within Kodi or on the command line.
+Works on Linux, Windows, Mac, Freebsd

 Script requirements: